F41zK4r1m/HackTheBox/Traverxec.md

 ## Privilege Escalation:

-After gaining the access of David I started looking at the other files in David's home directory & I observed a file in the /bin folder "server-stats.sh"
+After gaining access to user "david," I explored the contents of David's home directory and found an interesting file named "server-stats.sh" in the "/bin" folder:

 File contains below code: